afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/ESPBLEimplTest/README.md

 1. Reset.
 Wait a few seconds.
 2. Ensure the device is connected again to the host computer.
-3. Reopen the joystick test application (close and ).
+3. Reopen the joystick test application (close and run again).
 4. Ensure the buttons test is running again (as described before).